slowernews/wisdom-tldr/README.md

 > *'Play on people’s need to believe to create a cult-like following.' -- Robert Greene (27th law of power)*

-CHALLENGE: beware to whom are you a mentor.
-Some people are not ready.
+CHALLENGE: some people are not ready to have a mentor.

 > *'Do not teach a starving man to fish.'*